sebantu1181/1610-FinalProject/OSI_Model.md

 # What is The OSI Model
-Open System Interconnection Model known as OSI Model is a major protocol model that describes various forms of network communication.
+Open System Interconnection Model known as OSI Model is a major protocol model that describes various forms of network system or communication.